Azure/azure-sdk/docs/dotnet/introduction.md

 _Simple methods_ are methods that take up to six parameters, with most of the parameters being simple BCL primitives. _Complex methods_ are methods that take large number of parameters and typically correspond to REST APIs with complex request payloads.

-_Simple methods_ should follow standard .NET Design Guidelines for parameter list and overload design.
+_Simple methods_ should follow standard [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457) for parameter list and overload design.

 TODO: Link to these guidelines in FDG3